Factbox: Ex-Yugoslav Croatia, set to join European Union

 The European Commission has warned Croatia to keep its spending under control, with public debt at almost 60 percent of gross domestic product (GDP) and the budget deficit close to 4 percent of GDP.
 Unemployment has hit 21 percent.

-Critics say Croatia has failed to attract significant foreign investment and that business is stifled by red tape, inefficient courts, slowness in passing laws and a rigid labour market.
+Critics say Croatia has failed to attract significant foreign investment and that business is stifled by red tape, inefficient courts, slowness in passing laws and a rigid labor market.

 The kuna currency, introduced in May 1994, is kept in a tightly managed float to the euro.
 Analysts do not believe Croatia is likely to adopt the euro before 2019-20.